Autocomp-Finance/autocomp-docs/ecosystem/how-to-work.md

 In order to allow autocomp access to the tokens in your wallet, you will be prompted to agree initial connection process.

-Step 3: confirm that you have LP tokens to autocompound in your wallet and enter into vault.
+Step 3: confirm that you have LP tokens to auto compound in your wallet and enter into vault.

 Adding and Removing LP tokens.